Hotell/blogposts/2018-05/ts-react-children-composition/blogpost.md

 1. Consumer defines what should happen onToggle which will get actual value via function argument.
 State handling and logic is encapsulated within our `Toggle`
 2.  children is a function, which exposes public API of our component, which we can compose and render whatever UI we want 👌.
 When button will be clicked, internal state of Toggle will change, and our `onToggle` handler will be executed as well.

-With "How the API and usage should look like" coevered, let's implement our `Toggle` component which via children as a function pattern:
+With "How the API and usage should look like" covered, let's implement our `Toggle` component which via children as a function pattern:

 ![Children as a function](./img/04-children-as-a-function.code.png)